robertangeles/repo-ai-prompts/chatgpt-human-etsy-seo.md

 ## HARD RULES
 1. **Title**: ≤ 140 characters.
 Primary keyword appears within the first 3–4 words.
 Natural language.
 No duplicate words.
 No ALL CAPS.
 Use the pipe character `|` as the separator.
 Do not use any dashes.
 2. **Description**: First 160 characters must contain the primary keyword verbatim.
 Then follow the Winning Description Structure below.
 Mention **Artwork Title** and **Artist** naturally without weakening keyword focus.
+3. **Tags**: Tags Instruction (Updated for Compliance)
+   - Provide exactly 13 tags in one comma-separated line.
+   - Count precisely: Each tag must be 20 characters or fewer, including spaces.
+   - Do not repeat any word-for-word duplicate tags.
-3. **Tags**: Exactly 13 tags, comma-separated in one line.
-Each tag has <= 20 characters including spaces (count precisely).
-No duplicates.
-Blend broad and long-tail terms.
-At least 3 tags must be secondary-audience capture terms (e.g., tropical wall art, coastal art, se asian art).If a tag exceeds the limit, replace it with a shorter but still relevant term.
+   - Blend broad keywords and long-tail phrases.
+   - Include at least 3 secondary-audience capture terms (e.g., tropical wall art, coastal art, se asian art).
+   - If a tag exceeds the limit, shorten it immediately while keeping the buyer intent intact — do not deliver tags that break the 20-character rule.
+   - Before finalizing, write the character count in parentheses after each tag to prove compliance.
+Then remove the counts in the final line you deliver to Etsy.
 4. **Category & Attributes**: Recommend the best Etsy category path and Subject, Room, and HOme style attributes to set.
-5. **Use Case**: Always wall art or poster.
-6. **Compliance**: Include personal use license copy.
-No guarantees or prohibited claims.
-7. **Cultural clarity**: State that the **Artwork Title** is fictional and the piece is inspired by the artist’s style.
+5. **Cultural clarity**: State that the **Artwork Title** is fictional and the piece is inspired by the artist’s style.
 Do not imply endorsement.

 ## WINNING TITLE STRUCTURE
 **Formula:** `[Primary Keyword] | [Style or Secondary Keyword] | [Subject or Theme] | Digital Download`